-How many times do we read when someone would ask Jesus a question He would respond by first saying “Have Ye Not Read” which by saying this that the answer could be found in reading the word of God.
-(Mark 12:10)…..
-Matthew 21:16).
+How many times do we read when someone would ask Jesus a question that He would respond by first saying “Have Ye Not Read” which by saying this the answer could be found in reading the word of God.

-As Christians God has written His word in our hearts, and we are able by His Spirit to minister the word to others.
+As Christians God has written His word in our hearts and minds, and we are able by His Spirit to minister the word to others.
+As we speak He is read of by the words we speak!
 (2 Corinthians 3:2-6).
 Ye are our epistle written in our hearts, known and read of all men: Forasmuch as ye are manifestly declared to be the epistle of Christ ministered by us, written not with ink, but with the Spirit of the living God; not in tables of stone, but in fleshy tables of the heart.
 And such trust have we through Christ to God-ward: Not that we are sufficient of ourselves to think any thing as of ourselves; but our sufficiency is of God; Who also hath made us able ministers of the new testament; not of the letter, but of the spirit: for the letter killeth, but the spirit giveth life.

 So many questions we have in this life can be answered in scripture, which explains why it’s the most sold book around the world.